buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 Climbing, scaling, or descending from a rough surface is equivalent to moving through **doubly difficult terrain**.

-In case of failure of the check, the Action is consumed without moving.
-If you get a Critical Failure in check, you lose your grip and can make a Reflex Saving Throw at the same difficulty to grab onto something; if you also fail the Saving Throw, you fall all the way down.
+If the check fails, the Action is consumed without moving.
+If you get a Critical Failure in the check, you lose your grip and can make a Reflex Saving Throw at the same difficulty to grab onto something; if you also fail the Saving Throw, you fall all the way down.

 The indicated modifiers are cumulative.